 With the ideal site already chosen, it was decided that facilities should be provided 12 miles at either side, so before those sections of the road had been finalised proposals were already afoot for a service area "between Chilworth and Nursling" and "near Emsworth".

 While the location of the two additional services hadn't actually been confirmed yet (seeing as the route of the motorway there hadn't been either), it was already suggested that such a high concentration of services on a road to be used largely by short-distance traffic may be excessive, and it was proposed that a Meon Valley (née Whiteley) services be built or greatly expanded only after the motorway had opened.

-The consolidation of the three J8/9 services into one plan came too late for the publication of that part of the M27, so the planned Meon Valley service area was pursued separately, sowing the seeds for the 17.5 acres of land identified to never be leased out.
+The consolidation of the three J8/9 services into one plan came too late for the publication of that part of the M27, so the planned Meon Valley service area was pursued separately, sowing the seeds for the land identified never to be leased out.

 Even so, the final design of J9 was designed with Meon Valley services in mind.
 Two distinctive and long sliproads were built to provide access to the new services at the same time as J9.
 The westbound side was designed like Washington southbound (although it's not clear whether traffic would have been able to rejoin the M27 without using the junction), while the eastbound side was designed like the original Burtonwood.
 Two additional 'ghost slips' marked what would have been the final accesses to the services, ending at the point where the operator would have taken over.

 The eastbound sliproad into the services (before being surfaced) was actually used during construction to allow vehicles to access the local road network, with evidence of two rear accesses still visible today.
 The Department for Transport's half of this sliproad now serves as a maintenance compound, fully marked out with cats' eyes but coned off.
 This maintenance road is home to Britain's first (and only) motorway solar panel.